 Gas tanks and dewars are usually required to be installed outside and often need concrete pads and locked fences.
 Cylinders, particularly when delivered in bundles or cradles, can also incur infrastructure costs as they require well-ventilated weather-proof storage space away from combustible material.

 Once these labor, safety and infrastructure costs have been taken into account, it’s necessary to consider the frequent rises in gas prices.
 Gas price rises are difficult to budget for due to their unpredictable nature but it would be prudent for a company opting for bulk gas supply to plan for year on year price increases.

 The good news for companies seeking an industrial gas supply is that they can limit their costs by choosing a gas generator, such as the i-Flow PSA Nitrogen generator.
 The i-Flow generates gas on demand, storing a minimal amount, and eliminating the risk of explosion or asphyxiation that is present with bulk supply.
 With an on-site gas generator there is also no need for repeated deliveries, changeovers, refills or the associated administration, resulting in less downtime and safety risks.
 Gas generators are also easy to budget for.
 The costs to be expected are simply up-front purchase and installation costs and a yearly maintenance plan.

 Found this article useful?
 You might also like

-In the food and beverage industry, the moment a product leaves its production line the…Read More
+In the food and beverage industry, the moment a product leaves its production line the clock is…Read More

 For the convenience of our Chinese customers, Peak Industrial are pleased to announce the launch of…Read More